-Those five little kiddos make us so happy.
+Those six little kiddos make us so happy.
 But don’t get me wrong, life is definitely not all roses and there are plenty of times that they drive us crazy.

 We try to take our task as parents very seriously, we’re sure you do, too.
-The privileged of bringing up these five beautiful (and highly rambunctious) children is definitely a tall order.
-We thought we had it just about figured out with our first, but then our second was born…then our third…then our fourth…and then our fifth.
+The privileged of bringing up these six beautiful (and highly rambunctious) children is definitely a tall order.
+We thought we had it just about figured out with our first, but then our second was born…then our third…our fourth…our fifth…and our sixth.
 Whew, time sure does fly when you’re not sleeping through the night!

-Joking aside, Tim and I know that it is our responsibility to train our children in the way God would have us and to be examples of godliness in their lives.
-Parenting with purpose is a whole lot harder then just letting them run the roost, but we know that the hard work we put in now will set the groundwork for a more joyful family in the future.
+Tim and I know that it is our responsibility to train our children in the way God would have us and to be examples of godliness in their lives.
+Parenting with purpose is a whole lot harder then just letting them run the roost, but we know that the hard work we put in now will set the groundwork for a more joyful, kingdom-building family in the future.